-Should any student, in consultation with their advisor, wish to change the composition of the Doctoral Dissertation Advisory Committee, they must submit a revised Plan of Graduate Work.
-Proposed changes should be submitted electronically by the Graduate Student Services Coordinator (GSSC).
-The form will indicate new member(s); all changes must be approved and signed both by the Chair of the committee and the program director.
+Should any student, in consultation with their advisor, wish to change the composition of the Doctoral Dissertation Advisory Committee after it has been approved, they must submit a committee modification form.
+The form will indicate new member(s), and all changes must be approved and signed both by the Chair of the committee and the DGP / program director.2

-Circumstances may occasionally make it necessary for members of the advisory committee to send substitutes (proxies) to a committee meeting.
-The substitution of a committee member on an oral examination must be requested in advance of the examination and writing.
-It is extremely important to have clear communication between committee members and their proxies so that new expectations or concerns do not arise at the time of the final examination.
+Circumstances may occasionally make it necessary for members of the advisory committee to send substitutes (proxies) to important committee meetings.
+The substitution of a committee member on an oral examination must be requested at least two weeks in advance of the examination and in writing.
+It is extremely important to have clear communication between committee members and their proxies so that new expectations or concerns do not arise at the time of the preliminary oral exam or the final examination (dissertation defense).